COVID-19 vaccine: Distribution

-Access
+Access during the pandemic

 Countries have extremely unequal access to the COVID19 vaccine.
 Vaccine equity has not been achieved or even approximated.
 The inequity has harmed both countries with poor access and countries with good access.

 Nations pledged to buy doses of the COVID19 vaccines before the doses were available.
 Though high-income nations represent only 14% of the global population, as of 15 November 2020, they had contracted to buy 51% of all pre-sold doses.
 Some high-income nations bought more doses than would be necessary to vaccinate their entire populations.